UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 ### Using the `>>` symbol

-Another alternative is to use the `>>` symbol, which only creates a blank file if one doesn't exist.
+Another alternative is to use the `>>` symbol, which *only creates a blank file if one doesn't exist.*
-If one with that name already exists, this symbol doesn't create an empty file first, but instead adds the data from `stdout` **to the end** of the existing data within that file.
+If one with that name already exists, this symbol doesn't create an empty file first, but instead **adds the data from `stdout` to the end** of the existing data within that file.

 ```
 echo -e '# Sequence identifiers for all ncrna in dm6' > SeqIDs.txt
 ```

 In this command, we've created a header for the file, and we can now add the information we need after this using the `>>` symbol.
+This trick of writing a header at the start of a file is very common and can be used to add important information to a file.
-First let's add another row describing where we've obtained the data from.
+Now let's add another row describing where we've obtained the data from.

 ```
 echo -e '# Obtained from ftp://ftp.ensembl.org/pub/release-89/fasta/drosophila_melanogaster/ncrna/Drosophila_melanogaster.BDGP6.ncrna.fa.gz on 2017-08-14' >> SeqIDs.txt